Nikon D7100 vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D7100 does not provide wifi capability.

-Both the D7100 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D7100 and A7R II can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A7R II Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.